Larissa Riquelme is back: the muse of the 2010 World Cup scores in Qatar 2022

 Larissa Riquelme, star fan of the soccer World Cup

 Larissa Riquelme she is perhaps the most unforgettable female fan in the history of the World Cup.
-She was the undisputed muse a South Africa 2010when she made supporters from all over the world fall in love with her, who admired her in the stands cheering on her Paraguay (the first time was on the occasion of the match against Slovakia): she became the most sought-after person on the planet on the Internet, the Spanish sports newspaper Marca named her”World Cup’s Girlfriend” and was the protagonist, among other things, of the parade at the most important Carnival in the world: that of Rio de Janeiro.
+She was the undisputed muse a South Africa 2010when she fell in love with supporters from all over the world who admired her in the stands cheering for her Paraguay (the first time was on the occasion of the match against Slovakia): she became the most sought-after person on the planet on the Internet, the Spanish sports newspaper Marca named her”World Cup’s Girlfriend” and was the protagonist, among other things, of the parade at the most important Carnival in the world: that of Rio de Janeiro.

 Larissa Riquelme, the “world” fan